MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/EntityAttributeComponent.md

 setCurrentValue(value: number): boolean
 `

 Sets the current value of this attribute.
+The provided value will be clamped to the range of this attribute.

 #### **Parameters**
 - **value**: *number*